Would you know how to survive in the desert?

 To survive in the desert, there are a few fundamental points that are essential to remember: remain calm, conserve energy, find water, find cover, and stay away from dangerous wildlife.
 While there is a lot more to consider than these five points, following them will greatly increase your chances.

 Below, Bushmasters will take you through some of the most important, fundamental points concerned with how to survive in the desert.
 While it’s not possible to cover every eventuality you might be faced with in a desert environment, we can take you through some of the most useful checkpoints.
 Sometimes, it’s useful to have a set of clear instructions in your head, even if you end up having to adapt and change them.
+We’ve been teaching people how to survive in some of the world’s most challenging conditions for some time now, so we know a think or two about how to get by when you’re up against Mother Nature.

 1. Remain calm